Alex Ovechkin exits Capitals’ preseason finale early with lower-body injury, plus takeaways

 Malenstyn in, Hagelin scratched

-Beck Malensytn stepped into the lineup in place of Carl Hagelin on Friday night.
-Malenstyn played as the left wing on the fourth line next to Nic Dowd and Garnet Hathaway.
+Beck Malenstyn stepped into the lineup in place of Carl Hagelin.
+Malenstyn played as the left wing on the fourth line with Dowd and Garnet Hathaway.

 Malenstyn, 23, is seen as a potential call-up for the Capitals at some point season.
-He missed all of last year while coming off rehab for a torn Achilles that required surgery in December.
+He missed all of last year while coming off rehab for a torn Achilles’ that required surgery in December.

 The winger played in three NHL games for the Capitals during the 2019-20 season.
 Laviolette said before the game that Malenstyn had been “real noticeable” in the first preseason game but not in the second, so he wanted to see the young forward one more time.